M41KL-N41TT/evilginx.botguard/README.md

 As previously described, the botguard token is generated clientside via JS.
 To make it you require some form of binary which get executed at custom javascript VM.
 The resulting token *might* be an encrypted string containing personally identifiable information, fingerprints, JS variables declared outside the VM, mouse data etc.

-The issue at hand with why it doesn't work by default with evilginx (and other tools) is because the domain differs from google.com.
-If you use google.com as your phishing domain and add "127.0.0.1 google.com" to your /etc/hosts file, the login process on the phishing page works flawlessly.
+The issue at hand with why it doesn't work by default with evilginx (and other tools) is because the phishing page's domain differs from google.com.
+If you use google.com as your phishing domain and map google.com to localhost ("127.0.0.1 google.com" to your /etc/hosts file), the login process on the phishing page works flawlessly.
 You can get the credentials and auth tokens.
-I guess the `window.location` value is stored in the botguard token.
+I guess the `window.location` value or domain is somehow stored in the botguard token.

 Google's botguard detects headless browser sessions.
 To circumvent this, you can use puppeteer's [stealth plugin](https://www.npmjs.com/package/puppeteer-extra-plugin-stealth).
 If you wish to use these evasions in go-rod, then you can do so via the [go-rod/stealth](https://github.com/go-rod/stealth) package.